-2. Add 1/2 cup of warm water
+2. Add 1/2 Cup of Warm Water

 As to facilitate the smooth upcoming blending process, add half of the cup water into the blender.
 For this reason, we use room temperature water (a bit of warm water is even better) cause it helps to release more oil from the paste.

-3. Mash olives into a brown paste
+3. Mash Olives into a Brown Paste

 The mashed olive paste should have a slightly shiny coating over its surface.
 This shine is olive oil.
 In fact, the olive crushing process breaks apart the flesh of the olives, thereby releasing the fruit oil contained within the cells.

-1. Use a cheesecloth to extract liquids
+1. Use a Cheesecloth to Extract Liquids

 For extracting olive oil, first set a mesh strainer over the straining vessel or the container that you plan to strain the liquid into.
 As well, use a cheesecloth nearly twice as large as the mouth of the strainer.

 If you don’t have a cheesecloth, you can use substitutes – a linen cloth, paper towel, or coffee filter.
 Cover the top of the strainer with a cheesecloth and pour the mashed olive paste, including all visible liquid and solids.
-Then pour it directly to the center of the cheesecloth and wrap up the sides of the cheesecloth over the mashed olive paste, creating a secure bundle.
+Pour it directly to the center of the cheesecloth and wrap up the sides of the cheesecloth over the mashed olive paste, creating a secure bundle.

 Press down the bundle with your hands to help the extraction process and let the liquid drain.
-Then press it as long as there are liquid in the bundle.
+Then press it as long as there is liquid in the bundle.

-3. Transfer liquids in a separate see-through dish
+3. Transfer Liquids in a Separate Dish

 Due to the gravity and different densities in olive oil, olive juice, and water, all liquids naturally separate off into their own distinct layer.
-As a result, the olive oil layer should rise to the top of the glass.
+The olive oil layer should rise to the top of the glass.
 Importantly, keep the liquids to rest for a couple of hours to rest and separate from each other.

 Well done if you get up until this step!
-That’s almost it – the last thing, but not least, use a spoon to take off the freshly extracted olive oil from the top of the glass and transfer it to a separate dish.
+That’s almost it – the last thing, but not least – use a spoon to take off the freshly extracted olive oil from the top of the glass and transfer it to a separate dish.